Antarctic circles of latitude: 65th parallel south

+65th parallel south to 70th parallel south

 66th parallel south

 The 66th parallel south is a circle of latitude that is 66 degrees south of the Earth's equatorial plane, about 61 km north of the Antarctic Circle.
 It crosses the Southern Ocean and Antarctica.

 This latitude also roughly corresponds to the minimum latitude in which midnight sun can last all night near the summer solstice.

 At this latitude the sun rises on December 13 and does not set again until December 30.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 66° south passes through: